Wilson College, Mumbai: Architecture

-The building is noted for its large first-floor classrooms with interesting teakwood trusses.
+The building has first-floor classrooms with teakwood trusses.
 These classrooms are protected by deep verandahs, which overlook the Girgaum Chowpatty beach and are protected by the Mangalore tiled roof.

 The arched veranda with its segmental sandstone arches on the ground floor forms one of the common features of the building.
 The deep over-hanging verandahs on the west façade facing the sea form a buffer between the classrooms and the exteriors.
 They bear the brunt of the heavy rains and the sunlight.

 As seen in most of the buildings in that period, Minton tiles have been used for the college verandah flooring.
-The main staircase area has some excellent mosaic tile decoration with floral motifs.
+The main staircase area has some mosaic tile decoration with floral motifs.

 The use of red terracotta tiles in the first floor and the second floor makes the floor look different and these are in a relatively good condition.
 Many original teakwood doors and windows still exist in the college.

 The entrance lobby with its grand staircase is one of the features in all the buildings designed by John Adams.
 The grand timber staircase with the multi-foil circular panel design in the handrail is another feature extensively used by John Adams in his design.
 The classrooms have been designed north–south opening into the west verandah.
 They have ample windows for ventilation and natural light.

 The library with its teakwood mezzanines and catwalks is one of the best-maintained areas in the college.
 The teakwood mezzanines are the extra reading and storage areas in the library – the library furniture has been designed keeping in mind the exact space provision for the storage.
 The library is divided into bays, which are partitioned with the storage cupboards.

 The assembly hall is designed with two level balconies, which were designed to accommodate an orchestra for important functions.
 The teakwood balcony is supported on the teakwood decorative brackets.
 There is a multi-foil circular stained glass window with the college crest on it.

 The chapel is placed in the north-west corner of the building.
 The central nave with its arches and the columns has been designed with good acoustics.
 Each bay of the nave and the side isle has the original lamp fittings illuminating the chapel.

 The white marble courtyard fountain is renaissance revival fountain based on one of the famous designs of the famous Italian sculptor Gianlo Renzo Bernini.
 The fountain is a 3-piece sculptor and is a garden ornament fountain, an order from the catalogue, which was a typical feature in the 19th century.
 The sculpture depicts the scroll motifs and the long tresses of hair representing the water and river sea nymphs.
 Fish motifs can also be seen in the hands of the sea nymphs.